vuminhtue/SMU_Machine_Learning_Python/_episodes/11-Support Vector Machine.md

 ---

 ## Support Vector Machine
+- A support vector machine is a very important and versatile machine learning algorithm,
+- It is capable of doing linear and nonlinear classification, regression and outlier detection.
+- It is preferred over other classification algorithms because it uses less computation and gives notable accuracy.
+- It is good because it gives reliable results even if there is less data
-The objective of the support vector machine (SVM) algorithm is to find a hyperplane in an N-dimensional space that distinctly classifies the data points.
+- The objective of the support vector machine (SVM) algorithm is to find a hyperplane in an N-dimensional space that distinctly classifies the data points.

 ### Applications of Support Vector Machine:
 ![image](https://user-images.githubusercontent.com/43855029/114576381-1394da00-9c49-11eb-95b1-cff9d87c6029.png)